 Grounding creates a direct physical connection between an electrical system and the earth, diverting electrical surges into the ground where they can dissipate.

 You should ground both the antenna mast and coaxial cable to effectively protect your equipment from power surges, and to be compliant with any local regulations.

 Installing an outdoor TV antenna on your own might seem like an easy way to save some cash, but this isn’t one of those DIY projects where you can afford to cut corners or skimp on tools and equipment.

 So, if you’re one of those DIYers who somehow always ends up with an abundance of screws left over after a project, then you might want to sit this one out.

 If you decide to go ahead and install it yourself, then keep in mind that many of the inherent risks associated with such a job can be mitigated by the safety tips described above.
-Even the briefest lapse in concentration though, or a single misplaced step, can have consequences.

-So, keep your wits about you, work cautiously, and don’t rush things.
+Keep your wits about you, work cautiously, and don’t rush things.
 Oh, and one last bit of advice.
 Pick your assistant carefully – try to avoid inviting any clumsy friends up onto a roof and arming them with tools and equipment; you have enough potential hazards to worry about.